Herbs Are So Much More Than Just Flavor

 We can change our lives simply by modifying how how we eat and how we treat our illnesses.
 A cup of tea a day may help with anxiety, stress, and even help clear our thought process.

 Scatterbrained Tea includes dries Basil, Lemon Balm, Chamomile, and Rosemary.
-The Basil, Lemon Balm, and Chamomile help with anxiety, depressions, and insomnia while the Rosemary helps improve concentration and memory.
+The Basil, Lemon Balm, Chamomile, and Lavender help with anxiety, depressions, and insomnia while the Rosemary helps improve concentration and memory.
+These 8 oz tins will produce approximately 15 cups of tea.

 A-Choo Be Gone Tea

-Ah-Choo Be Gone Tea is a simple mix of stinging nettle leaves (which act as an antihistamine) and oregon grape root (which has a drying effect on mucus glands).
+Ah-Choo Be Gone Tea is a simple mix of stinging nettle leaves (which act as an antihistamine), Oregon grape root (which has a drying effect on mucus glands), and Elderberries (which are believed to help boost the body’s natural immune response).
 And even if the tea didn’t work on your allergies, it might be just as beneficial to drink as a replacement for your morning coffee since it’s extremely high in nutrients – particularly vitamin A, various B vitamins (including b-1, B-2, B-3, and B-5), vitamin C, amino acids, calcium, fatty acids, folic acid, iron, magnesium, manganese, phosphorus, and potassium.
+These 8 oz tins will produce approximately 15 cups of tea.

 Changing the definition of “pill”